driven to create compelling interdisciplinary performance

 The Garden Center for Contemporary Dance

 Established in 2011, The Garden Center is home to Scapegoat Garden, a laboratory for creative process, and a much needed space for engagement across Greater Hartford’s dance community.
-We strive to incubate meaningful engagement in and through the art of contemporary dance, ensuring the sustainability of the art form by nurturing the eco-system.
-As a result, The Garden Center has become a kind of connective tissue—linking local dance artists to each other, essential resources, extended networks within the field, and to potential audiences throughout the region.
+We strive to incubate meaningful engagement in and through the art of contemporary dance, ensuring the sustainability of the art form by nurturing its eco-system as a whole.
+As a result, The Garden Center is a kind of connective tissue—linking local dance artists to each other, essential resources, extended networks within the field, and to potential audiences throughout the region.

 The Invisible City Project